 Adaptive Server creates a new database as a copy of the model database, which contains the system tables that belong in every user database.

 The creation of a new database is recorded in the master database tables sysdatabases and sysusages.

-The full syntax of create database is:
+The full syntax of create database is in the Reference Manual.